 The Flashpoint update overhauled the crafting interface so you can now recycle, refine, or purchase missing materials from a single window.
 Previously, filling out a loadout after a bad run meant jumping between multiple tabs to track down what you needed.
 That friction compounds across sessions.

-According to the official patch notes 1.22.0, the system now shows direct source suggestions for missing materials and lets you fulfill gaps without leaving the crafting view.
+The patch notes 1.22.0 detail how the system now shows direct source suggestions for missing materials and lets you fulfill gaps without leaving the crafting view.
 The practical effect is faster kit rebuilding after a wipe, which keeps the session loop moving instead of stalling out in menus.

 This matters more than it sounds.
 In extraction games, the time between runs is where players decide whether to keep playing or log off.
 Reducing that friction has a real effect on how long a session lasts.